nicm42/100-days-of-code-v2/log 2.md

 **Day 66: 22nd February 2021**
 I spent today sorting out the nav links.
 It took me a while to work out how to decide how to hide and show it and then to get it to fade out and fade in.
 A google search led me to a post with an explanation and now it fades in and out and I understand why.

+**Day 67: 23rd February 2021**
+I sorted out the menu for desktop, which involved re-learning about position: sticky.
+I then tried using dark mode if that's your preference - which first involved finding out how to change to dark mode in Cinnamon.
+Annoyingly, every time I changed to dark mode the menu theme stayed dark.
+And the website didn't change at all.
+I need to program the theme switcher and then I can see whether it's something wrong with my programming.
+Although I found out that I need to go back to the SASS/CSS variable combination, which is a job for another day...